asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 	* Headset Profile (HSP)

 A2DP profile is where we have one device streaming audio to the other device.
 This is what concerns most of us as we listen to music using headphones.

 AVRCP allows a single remote control device to control all of the audio video equipment in the immediate vicinity which a user might have access to.
-It is more commonly used in car infotainment systems to control streaming of audio over Bluetooth.
+A common use case is in car infotainment systems to control streaming of audio over Bluetooth.
+Volume or playback controls like play, pause on our bluetooth headsets also use AVRCP.

 HSP is another commonly used profile.
 It allows the use of Bluetooth headsets along with mobile phones.
 Provides abilities like to ring, answer a call, hang up or adjust the volume.

-HFP concerns itself with allowing hands free kits to communicate with mobile phones like in car.
+HFP concerns itself with allowing hands free kits to communicate with mobile phones.
 In comparison to HSP, it adds extra features for use with a mobile phone like voice dialing, call waiting or redialing the last number.
 It also adds the mSBC codec which allows for better audio over HSP.

 For this talk, henceforth, our focus will primarily be on the A2DP profile.